memgraph/docs/docs/reference-guide/backup.md

 ### Data directory

-The data directory is the location where Memgraph saves write-ahead logs and snapshots; it functions as the dedicated site for permanent data.
+The data directory is the location where Memgraph saves write-ahead logs in the directory `wal` and snapshots in the directory `snapshots`.
+It functions as the dedicated site for permanent data.

 The default data directory path is `var/lib/memgraph`.
 You can change the path by setting the `data-dir` configuration flag